sethbern/CSJava/published/csjava/_sources/Unit3-If-Statements/topic-3-1-booleans.rst.txt

 - == Equals
 - != Does not equal

-If you have trouble telling < and > apart, think of a number line and think of < and > as arrows; < (less than) points towards 0 and smaller numbers on the number line and > (greater than) points towards the larger numbers on the number line.
 With <= and >=, remember to write the two symbols in the order that you would say them "less than" followed by "or equal to".

 |CodingEx| **Coding Exercise**